Tandemz/tandemz.io/src/pages/posts/client-use-case-ubble.md

 How do you find the time and resources to build scalable and effective UX practices?
 In this article, we explore these questions with Simon Vandereecken, UX Lead at Ubble and Tandemz’ client.

-> ”We often think we know our users, our customers.
+”We often think we know our users, our customers.
 In reality, we know an archetype of a perfect, imaginary user; an average user that doesn't really exist.”

-## Simon
+# Simon and Ubble

 Simon has been working in the field of user experience since 2011: he has worked as a freelancer, in agencies and for advertisers (BNP Paribas, Bankin').
 He is now Lead UX at Ubble.

-## Ubble

 Founded in 2018, this French startup that raised €8M in 2020 and was acquired by Checkout in 2022 develops an online identity verification solution through a technology combining live video, artificial intelligence and human verification.
-UX is at the heart of their challenges as verification must fit seamlessly into the journeys while guaranteeing the reliability of the authentication.
+UX is at the heart of their challenges as identity verification must fit seamlessly into the user’s journey while guaranteeing the reliability of the authentication.

-# Research context
+# Initiating UX research in a startup

 Let's explore the search habits at Ubble before Simon's arrival and how he introduced new processes and methods with the help of Tandemz.